Julien-Gustin/blog/juliengustin/content/post/cv.md

 ### [Smart-Heating](https://github.com/Julien-Gustin/Smart-heating)

-The goal of this project is to develop a thermal model of the building and fit the parameters of this model based on the temperature measurements of the rooms in the building, the set temperatures, the outside temperature and heating powers.
-In order to finaly use model predictive control to minimize the temperature difference between the room temperature and the set temperature.
+The objective of this project is to develop a thermal model of the building and to adjust the parameters of this model based on measurements of the building's ambient temperature, setpoint temperatures, outdoor temperature and heating outputs.
+Then to use this model to control the switches and the heating temperature with model predictive control (MPC) in order to minimise the temperature difference between the room temperature and the setpoint temperature.

 ![heater](/img/projects/heater/kitchen.png)